 How Your Body Reacts

 When you drink spoiled coconut water, your digestive system goes into defense mode.
 Bacteria like Listeria or Salmonella, or even mold, can trigger an immune response.
+This answers the question, can spoiled coconut make you sick?
 Your stomach may try to expel the contaminants, leading to vomiting or diarrhea.
+This is also how food poisoning from coconut water or food poisoning coconut water manifests.
 The severity depends on factors like:

 - How much you drank.